John Kelland (veterinarian)

-Sir Percy John Luxton Kelland (c.
-1878–1958), known as Sir John Kelland, was the Chief Veterinary Officer in the Diseases of Animals Branch at the Ministry of Agriculture and Fisheries between 1932 and 1938.
+Sir Percy John Luxton Kelland (1878–1958), known as Sir John Kelland, was the Chief Veterinary Officer in the Diseases of Animals Branch at the Ministry of Agriculture and Fisheries between 1932 and 1938.

 Kelland oversaw government responses to bovine tuberculosis (TB), sheep scab, rabies, and foot-and-mouth disease (FMD).
 In 1937, King George VI made Kelland a Knight Bachelor.

 Early life and education

 Kelland was born in Devon and attended Heavitree Collegiate School in Exeter.

 Kelland studied at the Royal Veterinary College, London, and qualified as a veterinarian in 1901.
 In 1901, he began his career as a civil veterinary surgeon in the Army Veterinary Corps and served in South Africa during the Second Boer War.

 Career

 Upon his return to England in 1902, Kelland joined the veterinary staff of the Ministry of Agriculture and Fisheries in the Diseases of Animals Branch as first Assistant Veterinary Inspector.

-Kelland became Chief Superintending Inspector in 1924, Deputy Chief Veterinary Officer in 1926, and the Chief Veterinary Officer in August 1932.
-He succeeded Sir Ralph Jackson.
+Kelland became Chief Superintending Inspector in 1924, Deputy Chief Veterinary Officer in 1926, and the Chief Veterinary Officer in August 1932.He succeeded Sir Ralph Jackson.

-Kelland oversaw changes such as the Provisions of Agriculture Act 1937 and the State Veterinary Service (SVS) on April 1, 1938.
+Kelland oversaw changes such as the Provisions of Agriculture Act 1937 and the State Veterinary Service (SVS) on 1 April 1938.
 The former combined local authority veterinary services with the central authority.

 His centralisation sped up the deployment of staff in disease outbreaks such as foot-and-mouth and bovine TB.

 Kelland's proposals formed part of the Diseases of Animals Act of 1910 and the 1914 Exportation of Horses Act.

 He represented Great Britain on the Permanent Commission of the International Veterinary Congresses and the Office International des Epizooties (OIE).

 When Kelland appeared on King George VI’s Coronation Honours list, the Veterinary Record claimed, “the initial enquiries which led to the discovery of rabies, in 1918, were made by Sir John” and that, “in addition to rabies, epizootic lymphangitis and glanders have been eradicated during the years 1902–1938 the span of Sir John’s service with the ministry”.

 Kelland brought poultry into the Diseases of Animals Acts and Orders.
 His first order made Newcastle disease a scheduled disease.
 His second imposed import controls, and his third order legislated the disinfection of markets and vehicles used to sell and transport poultry.

 The ministry scheduled Kelland's retirement from public service for March 1938.
 However, the ministry delayed Kelland's retirement until June 1938.